 Any students who wish to use the Bereavement Policy should have proof of death for the individual(s) who is/are being mourned.
 Proof of the individual(s) death(s) should be submitted to program faculty by the end of the allotted days.
 Documentation can include but is not limited to:

 - -an obituary

 - -a copy of death certificate

 - -program from funeral/services

-- -signed letter of funeral service from the funeral home

 M. Student Employment Policy - 1501